 The Charles and Lynn Schusterman Family Philanthropies is a global organization that seeks to improve lives, strengthen communities and reduce inequality.
 Their philanthropic vision is grounded in a commitment to pursue justice, repair the world and treat all people with dignity and civility.
 They invest in efforts to improve public education in the United States, strengthen the Jewish people and Israel, and address the needs of marginalized individuals and communities.Visit Website

 Alliance for Safety and Justice (ASJ) works to replace over-incarceration with new safety solutions rooted in prevention, rehabilitation, and support for crime victims and people living with past convictions.
 ASJ organizes key constituencies, builds campaigns and coalitions, and cultivates state leaders and other influential decision-makers as champions of reform.
 These efforts have helped reduce incarceration and increase access to services and supports for communities disproportionately engaged with the justice system.
-ASJ is focusing on the nation’s ten largest states to drive effective reforms that reduce incarceration and boost investments in alternatives focused on shared safety for all.
+ASJ is focusing on 10 states with the highest incarceration levels in order to drive effective reforms that reduce incarceration and boost investments in alternatives focused on shared safety for all.

-As a research and action organization, Center for Policing Equity (CPE) produces analyses to identify and reduce the causes of racial disparities in public safety.
-CPE works to reduce racial bias in policing that disproportionately affects Black and Brown Americans and limits their economic mobility.
-Using data-driven approaches to social justice, CPE uses science to create levers for social, economic, cultural and policy change.
+Center for Policing Equity (CPE) re-envisions new models of public safety and targeted services addressing violence that enable communities to thrive, as well as promotes data-driven approaches that reduce racial disparities in law enforcement that disproportionately affects Black and Brown Americans and limits their economic mobility.
+A research and action organization, CPE uses data-driven approaches to social justice and science to create levers for social, economic, cultural and policy change.
 By right-sizing and right-purposing policing, CPE seeks to build public safety systems that are just, equitable, and non-racist.
 Additionally, CPE empowers vulnerable communities to engage with and shape their public safety systems, thereby promoting economic mobility and helping to maintain trust between communities and public safety systems.
-The Justice and Mobility Fund’s investment in CPE will support them as they develop their strategic plan to guide their work going forward.
+The Justice and Mobility Fund’s investment in CPE will support their strategic vision for reforming policing and improving community safety.

 The Michigan Justice Fund is a collaborative of local and national funders that seeks to stem the flow of individuals into the youth and criminal justice systems, support the investment of public dollars to community-driven alternatives to incarceration, and ensure those who are returning home after incarceration receive the support they need to flourish.
 The Michigan Justice Fund is implementing a strategic plan focused on supporting the economic mobility and overall success of Michiganders with criminal records, reducing reliance on confinement and adjudication, and building a movement for communities to shape justice policies and funding.